rkunze/KSP-DOTSA/episode11/story.md

 ![WIMAS-I ready for launch](./WIMAS_I-001:132-08:28:58.jpg)

 In order to maximize the illuminated area of Kerbin that WIMAS-I will observe on half of each orbit, the launch is scheduled for noon.
-At exactly 09:00:00, mission control gives the launch command:
+At exactly 09:00:00, mission control gives the launch command.

+![WIMAS-I ignition](./WIMAS_I-001:132-09:00:00.jpg)

 > _Ignition!_

-![WIMAS-I ignition](./WIMAS_I-001:132-09:00:00.jpg)
+![WIMAS-I launch](./WIMAS_I-001:132-09:00:01.jpg)

 > _Launch clamps free!_

-![WIMAS-I launch](./WIMAS_I-001:132-09:00:01.jpg)
+![WIMAS-I liftoff](./WIMAS_I-001:132-09:00:14.jpg)

 > _We have liftoff!_

-![WIMAS-I liftoff](./WIMAS_I-001:132-09:00:14.jpg)

 The Sandstone booster carrying WIMAS-I roars into the slightly overcast sky, and — for the first time — pitches north (and even a little bit west) instead of east.